Ordering More Specimen Cards

 All infants born in Florida must have a valid newborn screening specimen collected on the DOH 677 Florida specimen card.

-For newborns that are not in the Neonatal Intensive Care Unit, the guidelines for collection are 24 hours of age and 24 hours on protein feedings.
+For newborns that are not in the Neonatal Intensive Care Unit, the requirement for collection is at least 24 hours of age.

-If at the time of collection the age and feeding status requirements are not met, then parents must be given written instructions that a repeat specimen must be collected within five days.
+If at the time of collection the age requirements are not met, then parents must be given written instructions that a repeat specimen must be collected within five days.

 Specimen cards for Medicaid-eligible children must include the Medicaid billing number to be considered a completed specimen card.